 Use of Dutasteride

-Although doctors may prescribe injectable medications for a use not indicated on the label, it is important to note that the FDA has not approved dutasteride for the treatment of male pattern hair loss (HPM).
-Therefore, when used to treat androgenetic alopecia, the beneficial effects, short and long-term side effects, and the proper dosage of the drug are unknown.
+Although doctors may prescribe injectable drugs for off-label use, it is important to note that the FDA has not approved dutasteride for the treatment of male pattern hair loss (HPM).
+Therefore, when used to treat androgenetic alopecia, the beneficial effects, short- and long-term side effects, and the proper dosage of the drug are unknown.

-The recommended dose of Avodart for BPH is 1 pill (0,5 mg) taken by mouth once daily.
-No dosage adjustment is required for subjects with renal impairment or for the elderly.
-Dutasteride 0.5mg is currently available in a generic form.
+The recommended dose of Avodart for BPH is 1 pill (0,5 mg) taken by mouth once a day.
+No dosage adjustment is necessary for subjects with renal impairment or for the elderly.
+Dutasteride 0.5mg is currently available in generic form.

 How long should Dutasteride be taken?